Sefford/brender/README.md

 ### Instantiation of Renderers

-The default implementation of Brender relies on a Builder element with fluent a API which takes the boilerplate of instantiating the Renderers, as it works inside the `RendererAdapter`.
+The default implementation of Brender relies on a factory element with fluent a API which takes the boilerplate of instantiating the Renderers, as it works inside the `RendererAdapter`.

 The developer will be able to delegate the actual creation of Renderers via injecting a `RendererFactory` interface